benb0jangles/FlySky-i6-Mod-/Developer Files/SWD Backups/Readme.txt

 TGY-i6
 Eachine 250 Racer transmitter

-Should you need to use them they located are here.
+Should you need to use them: they are located here.

 You need a SWD debugger (Busblaster/Jlink v8) + i6 transmitter internal SWD port